George F. Edmunds

-George Franklin Edmunds (February 1, 1828February 27, 1919) was a Republican U.S. Senator from Vermont.
-Before entering the U.S. Senate, he served in a number of high-profile positions, including Speaker of the Vermont House of Representatives, and President pro tempore of the Vermont State Senate.
+George Franklin Edmunds (February 1, 1828 – February 27, 1919) was an American attorney and Republican politician who represented the state of Vermont in the United States Senate from 1866 to 1891.
+He was a candidate for the Republican presidential nomination in 1880 and in 1884, as a leading representative of New England and of the faction favoring civil service reform.

-Edmunds was born in Richmond, Vermont and began to study law while still a teenager; he proved an adept student, and was admitted to the bar as soon as he reached the minimum required age of 21.
+Edmunds was born in Richmond, Vermont, and began to study law while still a teenager; he proved an adept student, and was admitted to the bar as soon as he reached the minimum required age of 21.
 He practiced in Burlington and became active in local politics and government.
+Before entering the Senate, he served in a number of high-profile positions in state government, including Speaker of the Vermont House of Representatives and President pro tempore of the Vermont State Senate.

-After terms in the Vermont House of Representatives and Vermont State Senate, Edmunds was appointed to the U.S. Senate in 1866, filling the vacancy caused by the death of Solomon Foot.
-He was subsequently elected by the Vermont General Assembly, and reelected in 1868, 1874, 1880, and 1886.
-Edmunds served from April 1866 until resigning in November 1891.
-As a longtime member of the U.S. Senate, he served in a variety of leadership posts, including chairman of the Committee on Pensions, the Committee on the Judiciary, the Committee on Private Land Claims, and the Committee on Foreign Relations.
-He was also the leader of the Senate's Republicans in his roles as President pro tempore of the Senate and chairman of the Republican Conference.
+Edmunds was appointed to the U.S. Senate in 1866, filling the vacancy caused by the death of Solomon Foot.
+He was subsequently elected by the Vermont General Assembly, and reelected in 1868, 1874, 1880, and 1886 before resigning in November 1891.
+As a longtime member of the U.S. Senate, he served in a variety of leadership posts, including chairman of the committees on Pensions, the Judiciary, Private Land Claims, and Foreign Relations.
+He was also the leader of the Senate Republicans as President pro tempore of the Senate and chairman of the Republican Conference.
 Edmunds was an unsuccessful candidate for president at the 1880 and 1884 Republican National Conventions.

-After leaving the Senate he practiced law in Philadelphia.
+After leaving the Senate, Edmunds practiced law in Philadelphia.
 He later lived in retirement in Pasadena, California, where he died in 1919.
 He was buried at Green Mount Cemetery in Burlington, Vermont.
-Two years following his death, a published autobiography by Richard F. Pettigrew accused Edmunds of being a "senatorial bribe-taker" and "distinctly dishonest."

 Early life

-George F. Edmunds was born in Richmond, Vermont on February 1, 1828, the son of Ebenezer Edmunds and Naomi (Briggs) Edmunds.
+George F. Edmunds was born in Richmond, Vermont, on February 1, 1828, the son of Ebenezer Edmunds and Naomi (Briggs) Edmunds.
 He attended the local schools and was privately tutored.
-Edmunds began studying law as a teenager, spending time in both the office of his brother-in-law A. B. Maynard and the office of David A. Smalley and Edward J. Phelps.
+Edmunds began studying law as a teenager, spending time in both the office of his brother-in-law Aaron B. Maynard and the office of David A. Smalley and Edward J. Phelps.
 He was admitted to the bar as soon as he was eligible in 1849.
 He practiced in Burlington, and became active in politics by serving in local offices including Town Meeting Moderator.

-While practicing law, one of the students who studied under him was Russell S. Taft, who later served as Lieutenant Governor and as Chief Justice of the Vermont Supreme Court.
+During his time practicing law, one of the students who studied under him was Russell S. Taft, who later served as Lieutenant Governor and as Chief Justice of the Vermont Supreme Court.

 A Republican, he was elected to the Vermont House of Representatives in 1854.
 He served until 1860, and was Speaker from 1857 to 1860.
-He moved to the Vermont State Senate in 1861, where he served until 1862.
+He moved to the Vermont Senate in 1861, where he served until 1862.
 While in the State Senate, Edmunds was chosen to serve as President pro tempore.